liaison/toll-parking/README.md

 After the above steps, one should have the APIs running at the address of [http://localhost:8080](http://localhost:8080)

-#### Maven
+##### Maven

 One could also manually package the API into a fat jar, and then simply run the jar with Java.

-Before running the commands, one should first install a proper JDK environment (OpenJDK version 11 is recommended).
+Before running the commands, one should first install a proper JDK environment (OpenJDK version 11 is recommended here).

 ```shell
 # clone the git repository of the project